Research

 2. In ‘”Experiencing, Constructing and Remembering 9/11″‘, published in Critical Studies on Terrorism, Lee Jarvis and I explore the issue of time and 9/11, analysing the continued resonance and dominance of official framings of 9/11.
 We attempt to connect the experience, construction and memory of 9/11, considering the political implications of an enduring official framing.

-3. In a recent article, with Ty Solomon, ‘Affect is what states make of it’, I explore the role of affect and emotion in the experience and construction of 9/11.
+3. In an article, with Ty Solomon, ‘Affect is what states make of it’, I explore the role of affect and emotion in the experience and construction of 9/11.
 I argue that, in moments of crisis and trauma, the state retains an important ability to articulate affect as emotion through foreign policy discourse.

 D) Popular Culture and the Construction of Politics, Terrorism and Intervention